Need to know

 - Seal any gaps where cold air can get in.
 Silicone sealant, weather seal tape and draught strips can help keep the warm air in and the cold out.

 - Before you buy a new electric heater, make sure you know how much it'll cost you to run – some are far more expensive than others.
 Our detailed electric heater reviews break down running costs to help you budget for ongoing costs.

 - Don't assume that the most expensive heaters are the best, or that cheap models won't work well.
 Our tests regularly reveal high-end duds and affordable winners – there's just really no telling how a heater will perform based on its price tag.

 Our expert guide to buying a heater

-Electric heaters aren't the most energy-efficient way to heat up your home, but they're still an effective solution to quickly take the chill out of a cold room.
+Electric heaters aren't the most energy-efficient way to heat up your home (that would be reverse-cycle air conditioning), but they're still an effective solution to quickly take the chill out of a cold room.

-"An electric heater is generally a short-term solution for those nights when it gets chilly in the spare room or the kids' room and you don't have an air conditioner or gas heater in that area of the home," says Denis Gallagher, CHOICE's digital home expert.
+"An electric heater is generally a short-term solution for those nights when it gets chilly in the spare room or the kids' room and you don't have a reverse-cycle air conditioner in that area of the home," says Chris Barnes, CHOICE home heating expert.

-Here are Denis's top tips for features to look for when buying a new heater:
+Here are Chris's top tips for features to look for when buying a new heater: